-The SCR calculated for Wausau is significantly below the minimum MCR of €3.7m1 for a liability insurer.
-As such, we note that Wausau holds capital at above the minimum MCR level, which translates to \$4.3m at the EIOPA defined exchange rate for 31st December 2021.
+The SCR calculated for Wausau is significantly below the minimum MCR of €4.0m1 for a liability insurer.
+As such, we note that Wausau holds capital at above the minimum MCR level, which translates to \$4.0m at the EIOPA defined exchange rate for 31 December 2022.
+We acknowledge that, following the UK's exit from the EU, the PRA continues to adopt EIOPA rates where relevant.

-There have been no instances of non-compliance with the MCR and SCR by Wausau in 2021.
+There have been no instances of non-compliance with the MCR and SCR by Wausau in 2022.

-During the 2021 financial year, there were no material changes to the business, its performance, systems of governance, risk profile or valuation for solvency purposes.
+During the 2022 financial year, there were no material changes to the business, its performance, systems of governance, risk profile or valuation for solvency purposes.